DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Hybrid:

 - [6.6](#6.6) Software testing: Security Assessment and Testing (OSG-9 Chpt 15)
-    - **Code Review**: Code review is the foundation of software assessment programs.
+    - ❄️**Code Review**: Code review is the foundation of software assessment programs.
 During a code review, also known as a peer review, developers other than the one who wrote the code review it for defects.
 Static program reviews are typically performed by an automated tool.
 Program understanding, program comprehension, pair programming, software inspections, and software walk-throughs are all human-centric methods for reviewing code.
     - an example of Code review is by using the 6 steps Fagan process: 1.Planning, 2.Overview, 3.Preparation, 4.Inspection, 5.Rework, 6.Follow-­up
-    - **Static Testing** SAST: evaluates the security of software without running it by analyzing either the source code or the compiled application
+    - ❄️**Static Testing** SAST: evaluates the security of software without running it by analyzing either the source code or the compiled application
         - Developers use static code analysis tools network
-    - **Dynamic Testing** DAST: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
+    - ❄️**Dynamic Testing** DAST: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
 In those cases, testers often do not have access to the underlying source code.
         - common example of dynamic software testing is the use of web application scanning tools to detect the presence of cross-­site scripting, SQL injection, or other flaws in web applications.
 Note📝 SQL injection is a web vulnerability.
         - Another example is the use of synthetic transactions to verify system performance.
 These are scripted transactions with known expected results.
-    - **Fuzz Testng**: is a specialized dynamic testing technique that provides many different, and sometimes invalid types of input to software to stress its limits and find previously undetected flaws.
+    - ❄️**Fuzz Testng**: is a specialized dynamic testing technique that provides many different, and sometimes invalid types of input to software to stress its limits and find previously undetected flaws.
 Fuzzing uses modified inputs to test software performance under unexpected circumstances.It is imited to detecting simple vulnerabilities.
     - zzuf is a fuzzing tool thats tests web browsers ability to handle unexpected data
     - Fuzzers are tools that are designed to provide invalid or unexpected input to applications, testing for vulnerabilities like format string vulnerabilities, buffer overflow issues, and other problems.
         - 🔔Mutation (Dumb) Fuzzing Takes previous input values from actual operation of the software and manipulates (or mutates) it to create fuzzed input.
 It uses bit flipping and other techniques to slightly modify previous inputs to a program in an attempt to detect software flaws.
 It  modifies known inputs to generate synthetic inputs that may trigger unexpected behavior
         - 🔔Generational (Intelligent) Fuzzing Develops data models and creates new fuzzed input based on an understanding of the types of data used by the program.
 It develops inputs based on models of expected inputs to perform the same task.
-    - **Interface Testing**: assesses the performance of modules against the interface specifications to ensure that they will work together properly.
+    - ❄️**Interface Testing**: assesses the performance of modules against the interface specifications to ensure that they will work together properly.
 Interfaces to be tested include
       - Application Programming Interfaces (APIs)
       - User Interfaces (UIs)
       - Physical Interfaces (For appliacations that manipulate machinery and logic controllers)
-    - **Misuse Case Testing**: or abuse case testing to evaluate the vulnerability of their software to users attempt to misuse the application
+    - ❄️**Misuse Case Testing**: or abuse case testing to evaluate the vulnerability of their software to users attempt to misuse the application
-    - **Mutation Testing**: Mutation testing (automatically) modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails.
+    - ❄️**Mutation Testing**: Mutation testing (automatically) modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails.
 This technique is used to design and test software tests through mutation.
 It is a method used to automatically design new software tests and to ensure the quality of tests
-    - **Regression Testing**: In cases where the project is releasing updates to an existing system, regression testing formalizes the process of verifying that the new code performs in the same manner as the old code, other than any changes expected as part of the new release.
+    - ❄️**Regression Testing**: In cases where the project is releasing updates to an existing system, regression testing formalizes the process of verifying that the new code performs in the same manner as the old code, other than any changes expected as part of the new release.
 They Key performance measure of Regression testing is more specifically covered by defect recurrence rates.
     - **Test Coverage Analysis**:
             - Test Coverage = number of use cases Tested/Total umber of use cases. ­Coverage rates are used to measure how effective code testing is.
             - Branch Coverage: Test all If/Esle Statements